Sathish-M-R/talk-llama-fast/README.md

 - langchain google-serper

 ## News
+- [2024.04.06] v0.1.3.
+Removed --xtts-control-path param.
+No other changes.
+To make this version work - please update (git pull) xtts_api_server, tts, and wav2lip if you have older versions.
 - [2024.04.05] v0.1.2.
 Now everything is installed into 2 separate condas.
 Redownload zip, follow instructions below.
 - [2024.04.04] v0.1.0.
 Added streaming wav2lip.
 With super low latency: from user speech to video it's just 1.5 seconds!
 Had to rewrite sillyTavern-extras, wav2lip, xtts-api-server, tts (all forked to my github).
 Streaming wav2lip can be used in SillyTavern.
 Setup guide and video are coming in a next few days.
 - [2024.03.10] Updated [xtts patcher](https://github.com/Mozer/talk-llama-fast/tree/master/xtts/xtts_api_server).
 Now if requested voice doesn't exist, xtts will play first found voice, instead of an error.